alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

 A simple demonstration modified from HuggingFace's [React-translator](https://github.com/huggingface/transformers.js/tree/main/examples/react-translator) example with TypeScript support.

 The demo utilizes [`Transformers.js`](https://huggingface.co/docs/transformers.js/index) to load and run a smaller large language model (LLM) - or small language model (SLM) in the web browser.
-It uses `Vite`'s `Worker` to run the model in the background, hence this would have to be a React or Svelte app.
+The app uses `Vite`'s `Worker` to run the model in the background, hence this would have to be a React or Svelte app.

 ---